adambiltcliffe/codex/readme.md

 Upkeep/arrival/attack triggers
 Activated abilities
-Choice of order when adding triggers to queue
-Passive effects on units that modify their own/others' stats and add abilities Frenzy, haste, flying, anti-air, invisible, healing, resist Patrol zone with taunt for squad leader and bonus for elite, scavenger, technician and lookout
+Choice of order when adding triggers to queue Automatic resolution of triggers when only one choice exists and skipping if none Passive effects on units that modify their own/others' stats and add abilities Frenzy, haste, flying, anti-air, invisible, healing, resist Patrol zone with taunt for squad leader and bonus for elite, scavenger, technician and lookout